 This vast savannah extends as far as the eye can see.
 Birds soar above native bushland, while steep gorges cut dramatic shapes through the landscape.
 Spanning some 4000 square kilometres, the expanse could be mistaken for a South African game reserve but it’s way closer to home.
 This is El Questro Wilderness Park in the Kimberley.

 The most relaxing spot to enjoy the exquisite views across the Chamberlain River is from a private outdoor bath on the deck of a Cliff Side Retreat at El Questro Homestead.
 When the air is still, the boab trees and grevilleas across the river look as though they might be housing a May Gibbs bush fairy.

-The lodge’s communal space has an open bar and a pool lined with comfortable sun beds overlooking the river, while in the restaurant, chef Alan Groom serves modern Australian dishes such as barramundi with chilli-crab risotto.
+The lodge’s communal space has an open bar and a pool lined with comfortable sun beds overlooking the river, while in the restaurant, chef Alan Groom serves modern Australian dishes that shift daily according to the best local produce.

 But there’s plenty to discover away from the Homestead.
 Hike the El Questro Gorge trail, where you’ll pass through gorges so richly hued they look lacquered; take a dip in Zebedee Springs; and watch the sunset at Buddy’s Point to see shades of gold, purple and rose saturate the Cockburn Range as wedge-tailed eagles take to the skies.
 Needless to say, don’t forget your camera.

 They loll on the sand like giant slugs: sea lions, exhausted after hunting at sea, snuggled up to each other.
 But while the adults rest – occasionally one will deign to lift its head before plonking it back down – the babies are up for fun.
 One five-month-old pup even blocks our path as we wander down the dunes to Seal Bay.
 “Stay perfectly still,” says Ben, our Southern Ocean Lodge guide.
 “She just wants to check you out.”